quickwit-oss/quickwit/docs/reference/cli.md

 Indexes a dataset consisting of newline-delimited JSON objects located at `input-path` or read from *stdin*.
 The data is appended to the target index of ID `index` unless `overwrite` is passed. `input-path` can be a file or another command output piped into stdin.
 Currently, only local datasets are supported.
-By default, Quickwit's indexer will work with a heap of 2 GiB of memory, more on [index config page](index-config.md).
+By default, Quickwit's indexer will work with a heap of 2 GiB of memory.
+Learn how to change `heap-size` in the [index config doc page](index-config.md).

 `quickwit index ingest [args]`